-Salt also takes the bitter taste out from foods and is a natural antagonist of sugar.
+Salt also takes the bitter taste out of foods and is a natural antagonist of sugar.
 While sugar consumption promotes insulin resistance and body fat, salt increases insulin sensitivity and helps you lose weight instead (Sakuyama et al. 201623).

 Therefore, salt is also a natural remedy for cravings.

 When the body switches to ketosis, there are long-term benefits but short-term side effects.
 If your body is used to burning sugar for energy, you may experience withdrawal symptoms quickly.